 Help make sure you get paid, even if you’re too hurt or sick to work.

 More than 30% of Americans will be kept off the job by illness or injury for 90 days or more.1 It could happen to you.
 And getting hurt or sick may not be the worst part.

-- It provides a monthly income when you’re disabled by a covered accident or illness—so you can pay your bills without relying on college and retirement funds.
+- It provides a monthly benefit when you’re disabled by a covered accident or illness—so you can pay your bills without relying on college and retirement funds.

 - It pays benefits during pregnancy, when your doctor puts you on bed rest or orders medical leave.